 Parking her ancient red truck in close to the doors, Bella failed to notice the black Mercedes parked three spaces down.
 Her legs were unsteady when she slipped from the truck and she feared that she would fall more than once as she made her way to the door and pulled it open to step inside the drugstore.
 Her arms were crossed tightly over chest, her fists hidden as she fought to keep control of her trembling and moved over the familiar path to the aisle that she needed.
 Closing her eyes against the bright lights overhead, she pinched the bridge of her nose and fought against the headache pounding inside her skull.

 Opening her eyes and looking at the shelf in front of her, she felt close to tears once more.
 The box that usually held the vials of Dramamine was empty.
 She moved it, searched behind and around it, but there was nothing.
-The anti-nausea medicine was gone, out of stock and she fisted her hands against the cramping of her stomach.
-Shaking her head and turning around, Bella knew she would find no peace tonight and hoped that the medicine would be restocked by the next morning.
+The anti-nausea medicine was gone, out of stock, and she fisted her hands against the painful cramping of her stomach.
+Shaking her head as she turned around, Bella knew she would find no peace tonight, and hoped that the medicine would be restocked by the next morning.
 Blinking tiredly as she made her way out the door, she never heard the conversation taking place behind her.

 Slowing to a stop at a red light, Carlisle caught sight of the drugstore ahead of him on the left and waited for the light to change before pulling into the parking lot.
 While there were a few prescriptions he had written during his shift for patients, he had no reason to stop in at the store, but parked his car anyway.
 He had almost always called in any drug interaction warnings or special instructions, but tonight he felt the unmistakable need to go inside.
 If nothing more he could pick up a few teas for Bella, hoping that he would see her sometime this week while his family was gone.